oVirt/ovirt-site/source/feature/authentication-rewrite.html.md

 5. Try to login with a user that does not exist in the domain
 6. Try to login with a user that does not have permissions to login
 7. Try to login with an account that is either locked/disabled or that the user has expired password - see that a proper message appears at UI
-8. Remove a domain , check that you cannot logg in with users from that domain.
+8. Remove a domain , check that you cannot log in with users from that domain.